-It will sit along side other synthetic inorganic pigments like Ultramarine Blue, Prussian Blue and Phthalo Blue.
-Whilst the pigment manufacturers believe this pigment to be extremely permanent – we are also undertaking further tests to ascertain this pigment’s lightfastness rate.
+It will sit alongside other synthetic inorganic pigments like Ultramarine Blue, Prussian Blue and Phthalo Blue.
+While the pigment manufacturers believe this pigment to be extremely permanent We are also undertaking further tests to ascertain this pigment’s lightfastness rate.
 It is important to remember this is a very new pigment, in whichever way discovered, and final classification and characteristics in artistic terms have to be allocated in the process of testing, developing and manufacturing.

 Artists and colourmen historically have always been on the path of discovery, research and experimentation to arrive at new pigments to be used in painting and all forms of art making.
-Naturally occurring pigments have been used since prehistoric times and with the advent of the industrial revolution, a large expansion in the range of synthetic pigments available was brought forward.
+Naturally occurring pigments have been used since prehistoric times, and with the advent of the industrial revolution, a vast expansion in the range of synthetic pigments available was brought forward.

-Not particularly developed for artistic purposes, the characteristics of this newly “found” inorganic pigment (quoted as the first new blue in over two centuries), “Yin Min Blue”, will certainly have art applications.
-This is not the first of pigments in this category to find a niche use in the art world.
+Not mainly developed for artistic purposes, the characteristics of this newly “found” inorganic pigment (quoted as the first new blue in over two centuries), “Yin Min Blue”, will undoubtedly have art applications.
+This is not the first pigment in this category to find a niche use in the art world.

 So, considering these facts, the initial application and use intended for this pigment will be in a variety of commercial products, for example as paint coatings for buildings and roofs.
 The coat of paint would help to keep buildings cool by reflecting infrared light.

 In artistic terms, Yin Min Blue (or YlnMnBlue, as it is quoted on research notations) has a brilliant, almost shimmering look with a, maybe, very slight red undertone.
-Research notes from evaluation testing of samples indicates a higher optical reflectance (vividness) than other blues in the colour spectrum, this is all due to the compounds in the structure of the pigment particles.
-Another very important factor to consider, and in direct relation to health and safety, is that none of this pigment’s compounds are toxic.
+Research notes from evaluation testing of samples indicate a higher optical reflectance (vividness) than other blues in the colour spectrum, this is all due to the compounds in the structure of the pigment particles.
+Another crucial factor to consider, and in direct relation to health and safety, is that none of this pigment’s compounds is toxic.